ProgrammingRainbow/Archlinux/virt-manager-archinstall/README.md

   </model>
 ```

-Make sure virt-manager is using efi not mbr. \
+Make sure virt-manager is using efi not mbr.
+This is so we can use systemd-boot \
 Find and replace these lines.
 ```
   <os>